hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 Now it's time to turn our attention into breaking down the H* and V* queries into multiple rows, and supplying a time column to avoid missing information.
-The way to proceed in q would be to use functional qsql to select the columns that follow the previous patterns, but we are going to take advantage of the fact that the q code in pykx is introduced through Strings to avoid it:
+The way to proceed in q would be to use functional qSQL to select the columns that follow the previous patterns, but we are going to take advantage of the fact that the q code in PyKX is introduced through strings to avoid it:

 ```python